Azure/bicep-types-az/generated/network/microsoft.network/2016-09-01/types.md

 ## IPConfigurationPropertiesFormat
 ### Properties
 * **privateIPAddress**: string: The private IP address of the IP configuration.
-* **privateIPAllocationMethod**: 'Dynamic' | 'Static': PrivateIP allocation method.
+* **privateIPAllocationMethod**: 'Dynamic' | 'Static' | string: PrivateIP allocation method.
 Possible values are: 'Static' and 'Dynamic'.
 * **provisioningState**: string: Gets the provisioning state of the public IP resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
 * **publicIPAddress**: [PublicIPAddress](#publicipaddress): Public IP address resource.
 * **subnet**: [Subnet](#subnet): Subnet in a virtual network resource.